-Description of the Transaction
+Description of the Transaction:

 On March 18, 2016, the Company completed the acquisition of all remaining issued and outstanding shares of Kairos, for \$24,778 (C\$32,257).
 This consideration was comprised of \$23,043 (C\$30,000) in common shares of the Company, and \$1,733 (C\$2,257) in cash, pursuant to a net working capital adjustment determined at closing.
+Prior to this acquisition the Company had a 19.99% equity interest in Kairos.
 At the time of acquisition, the Company issued 1,520,371 common shares having a fair value of \$19,203 (C\$25,000).
 The remaining 304,074 common shares, having a fair value of \$3,770 (C\$5,000), were held back for a period of six months under the terms of the agreement for the sellers' satisfaction of general representations and warranties and potential working capital adjustments and were issuable in six months, subject to deductions for any undisclosed matters that may arise during that period.
 On September 18, 2016, 302,286 common shares were issued after accounting for adjustments relating to undisclosed pre-acquisition invoices.
 On the date of the acquisition, refundable SR&ED credits receivable by Kairos related to the period preceding the acquisition are payable to CDRD Ventures Inc. ("CVI"), the former majority shareholder of Kairos.
-As of December 31, 2016, a SR&ED receivable and corresponding payable to CVI of \$131 has been recorded in the consolidated financial statements.
+As of June 30, 2017, a SR&ED receivable and corresponding payable to CVI of \$135 has been recorded in the consolidated financial statements.

-Purchase Price Allocation
+Purchase Price Allocation:

 The acquisition is accounted for in accordance with ASC-805 Business Combinations-using the acquisition method.
 The acquisition method of accounting requires, among other things, that the assets acquired and liabilities assumed in a business combination be measured at their fair values at the closing date of the acquisition.
-For the purpose of these consolidated financial statements, the purchase consideration has been allocated based on management's best estimates of the fair values.